oguh1-61803/evorecsys/README.md

 > **Important Notice**

-* EvoRecSys uses the W3 framework and Google to look "cool".
-More information in https://www.w3schools.com/w3css/
+* EvoRecSys uses the W3 framework Google Fonts and BootstrapCDN to look "cool".
+More information in https://www.w3schools.com/w3css/ and https://maxcdn.bootstrapcdn.com/.

-* The code provided in this repository was used as part of an academic research documented in _link available soon..._
+* The code provided in this repository was used as part of an academic research documented in... _link available soon._